Have you ever used your electric smoker and felt like something was missing from your smoked beef or pork?

 Smoker Box Method

-The first step is to fire up your electric smoker and make sure it reaches the desired temperature.
+The first step is to fire up your electric smoker and make sure it reaches the desired temperature control.

-Once your electric smoker is hot, place some wood chips into the tin can.
-You can place as many as you want, depending on how long you plan to smoke.
+Once your electric smoker is hot, place some wood pellets into the tin can.
+Depending on how long you plan to smoke, you can put as many as possible.
 You need to periodically check the tin can to see if you need to add more.

 Is thick white smoke a good sign?